willr196/guardian-data-streaming/DE/gdpr_obfuscator.md

 ...
 ```

-The obfuscated file will look like this:
+The output will be a bytestream representation of a file like this:
 ```csv
 student_id,name,course,cohort,graduation_date,email_address
 ...